parkermoe/nlp_word_embedding_analysis/README.md

 1. `train_embedding.py`: This script contains functions to load and preprocess the data, and train Word2Vec models.

-2. `reduce_n_plot.py`: This script contains functions to reduce the dimensionality of the word embeddings using t-SNE, and visualize them using matplotlib.
+2. `reduce_n_plot.py`: This script contains functions to reduce the dimensionality of the word embeddings using t-SNE, and visualize them using matplotlib and Plotly.

 3. `main.py`: This is the main script that ties everything together.
 It loads and preprocesses the data, trains the Word2Vec models, loads the models, retrieves and plots similar words and word analogies.